Joe Thomas (actor): Career

 After entering the performing arts via the Footlights, Thomas performed with fellow University of Cambridge students at the Edinburgh Festival Fringe in a production of All's Well That Ends Well directed by author Duncan Barrett.
-Thomas was in a double act along with Sweet, and they have performed their show, The Jonny and Joe Show, at the Edinburgh Fringe Festival.
+Thomas was in a double act along with Sweet, and they have performed their show, The Jonny and Joe Show, at the Edinburgh Festival Fringe.

-Thomas' big break in television was his role as Simon Cooper in The Inbetweeners which was so popular that it spawned two feature films, The Inbetweeners Movie and The Inbetweeners 2.
-Together with Bird and writing partner Sweet, he wrote Chickens, a satirical sketch about three conscientious objectors during World War I. It was broadcast as part of Channel 4's Comedy Showcase in 2011.
-In 2012, it was picked up by Sky One who commissioned a full, six episode series; filming began in late 2012 and debuted in August 2013.
+Thomas' big break in television was his role as Simon Cooper in The Inbetweeners, which was successful enough to spawn the two feature films The Inbetweeners Movie (2011) and The Inbetweeners 2 (2014).
+Together with Simon Bird and writing partner Jonny Sweet, he wrote Chickens, a satirical sketch about three conscientious objectors during World War I. It was broadcast as part of Channel 4's Comedy Showcase in 2011.
+In 2012, it was picked up by Sky One, which commissioned a full, six-episode series; filming began in late 2012 and debuted in August 2013.

-Following this, Thomas starred in the student sitcom Fresh Meat as Kingsley Owen and played a Maths teacher in the first episode of the second series of Threesome.
-In 2017, Thomas began starring in the sitcom White Gold, along with his other The Inbetweeners co-star James Buckley.
+Following this, Thomas starred in the student sitcom Fresh Meat as Kingsley Owen and played a maths teacher in the first episode of the second series of Threesome.
+In 2017, he began starring in the sitcom White Gold, along with his other Inbetweeners co-star James Buckley.

-In 2018, Thomas began work on Proposal, a comedy radio series announced as part of BBC Radio 2's spring "funny fortnight", in which he plays Jamie, a man preparing to propose to his girlfriend Lucy (Pearl Mackie).
+In 2018, Thomas starred in the comedy film The Festival, which was directed by Iain Morris, Also in that year, he began work on Proposal, a comedy radio series announced as part of BBC Radio 2's spring "funny fortnight", in which he plays Jamie, a man preparing to propose to his girlfriend Lucy (Pearl Mackie).

 In 2021, Thomas performed in his own show at the Edinburgh Festival Fringe.

 Personal life

-As of 2017, Thomas has resided on the Barbican Estate, London, with his fiancée Hannah Tointon.
+Thomas started dating fellow Inbetweeners star Hannah Tointon in 2010.
+After getting engaged, they were living on the Barbican Estate, London, in 2017.
 In October 2022, they announced the birth of their first child, a girl.